Badge

 What measures does the company take to prevent data exfiltration ?

-Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Implemented new procedures to address the error, Communicated procedure changes to staff, , Security Plan Review and Certification (March 2024), Ongoing Certification Process for 2025, .
+Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Implemented new procedures to address the error, Communicated procedure changes to staff, , Security Plan Review and Certification (March 2024), Ongoing Certification Process for 2025, , Additional technical safeguards implemented.

 How does the company handle incidents involving personally identifiable information (PII) ?

-Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by secured servers and .
+Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by secured servers, , access revoked on october 30, 2023, access revoked for the provider on october 30, 2025, access revoked for the unauthorized provider on october 30, 2025 and unauthorized user blocked.

 Regulatory Compliance